 (Image: Alcatel, NY Times on the AWS Implementation Panel)

-Tools to help identify available domains, like, Bust A Name can help find domains that are actively being sold.
+Tools to help identify available domains, like, Bust A Name can help you find domains that are actively being sold.
 The service helps buyers connect and place offers for current owners of the domains.

 When considering a hosting provider be sure to check out Gartner Reviews, VPS Benchmarks, and HRank to help with the decision.
 We leverage A2 Hosting, Dreamhost, and have historically used AWS and Rackspace.
 Much of our decision was based off the high level of resources required to run the set of modules in Drupal.
 We look forward to reading your thoughts and feedback in the comments below.